iLib-js/ilib-mono/README.md

 The ilib-assemble tool takes the following options:

+* --compressed or -c.
+The data should appear in compressed/minified form
-- --format or -f.
+* --format or -f.
 Specify the format of the output files.
 This can be one of:
     - json: the output files should be written in plain json form
     - js: the output should be written as an ESM module that exports a default function which returns the locale data for that locale
     - cjs: the output should be written as a CommonJS module that exports function which returns the locale data for that locale
-- --compressed or -c.
-The data should appear in compressed/minified form
-- --locales or -l.
+* --locales or -l.
 A comma separated list of locale specifiers in BCP-47 format for the locales that your app supports.
+* --localefile or -x.
+Name a json file that contains an array that lists the locales you want your webapp to support.
+The json should contain a `locales` property which is an array of BCP-47 style locale tags.
+No default.
+* --module or -m.
+Explicitly add the locale data for a module that is not otherwise mentioned in the source code.
+Parameter gives a relative path to the module, including the leading './'.
+Typically, this would be in ./node_modules, but it could be anywhere on disk.
+This option may be specified multiple times, once for each module to add.
+The value is the name of the module to add.
+  --quiet or -q.
+Produce no progress output during the run, except for error messages.
+* --resources or -r.
+Include translated resource files, usually the output from in the output files such that they can be loaded with ilib-resbundle.
+The resource files should come from ilib's [loctool](http://github.com/ilib-js/loctool) or other such localization tool which produces a set of translated resource files.
+VAL is the path to the root of a resource file tree.
+You can specify this option multiple times, once for each resources directory.

 The output-dir is required and specifies the directory where the output is written.
 If it does not exist, it will be created first.